Continuing Education Activity

 Rhabdomyolysis and other muscle symptoms can be indicative of toxicity.
 Several studies and case reports have also suggested an association between statin therapy and neuromuscular disorders such as dermatomyositis, polymyositis, and necrotizing myopathies.
 If rhabdomyolysis is ruled out and other muscle symptom pathologies are suspected, the statin-associated muscle symptoms clinical index (SAMS-CI) must be administered to determine if muscle symptoms are due to statin therapy.
 Stopping statin use, administration of replacement vitamin D (associated with myopathy), and switching statins are all viable options depending on the etiology of myopathy.

 Enhancing Healthcare Team Outcomes

 An interprofessional team consisting of physicians, nurses, and pharmacists is needed to successfully manage patients treated with HMG Co-A reductase inhibitors such as pravastatin.
-Providers must be knowledgable regarding the symptoms of toxicity.
+Providers must be knowledgeable regarding the symptoms of toxicity.
 Other specialty physicians, such as a nephrologist and toxicologist, may be consulted to ensure the best patient outcome.
-Patient education is necessary for individuals with hepatic or renal impairment, clinicians and pharmacists must advise patients to report any signs or symptoms of hepatic injury (abnormal fatigue, weight loss, RUQ pain, jaundice).
+Patient education is necessary for individuals with hepatic or renal impairment.
+Clinicians and pharmacists must advise patients to report any signs or symptoms of hepatic injury (abnormal fatigue, weight loss, RUQ pain, jaundice).
 Pharmacists should also check for drug interactions and inform the prescriber of any concerns.
 The primary care physician or the nurse practitioner must also counsel the patient on the importance of reading labels to avoid overdosing to prevent any drug-related toxicities.
-Pravastatin therapy requires a communicative team dynamic, coordinating to manage any adverse effects and provide optimal patient care successfully to obtain the best outcomes.
+Pravastatin therapy requires a communicative team dynamic, successfully coordinating to manage any adverse effects and provide optimal patient care to obtain the best outcomes.
 [Level 5]